Average Distance of Random Bipartite Matching in One-dimensional Space and Networks: Introduction

-For one-dimensional problems, \cite{Caracciolo_oneD_2017} proposed an asymptotic formula for estimating the square of the average matching distance.
-However, similar to other asymptotic approximations, their formula is applicable only in a limited number of scenarios; e.g., when the number of bipartite vertices is balanced and approaches infinity.
-Also, their formula also require curve fitting based on simulated data.
-Meanwhile, \cite{daganzo_tlp_2004} also proposed an exact formula for the average minimal item-distance among points with normally distributed demand and supply in a one-dimensional space.
+For one-dimensional problems (i.e., along a line, such as the x-axis), the literature has extensively studied the balanced case when the edge cost between two vertices equals their distance raised to a power $p \in (-\infty,0) \cup (1, \infty)$.
+Among these, problems with $p > 1$ have received the most attention, as the following desirable property of the optimal matching solution holds: after sorting both sets of points respectively along the line, the $i$-th point from one set must be matched with the $i$-th point from the other set \citep{Caracciolo_2014_matching}.
+Building on this property, \citet{Caracciolo_2014_matching} derived asymptotic formulas in the joint limit as both the number of points and $p$ go to infinity; \citet{Caracciolo_2017} extended the results to a larger class of strictly increasing convex cost functions and those ensuring monotonicity of shifted difference operators; and \citet{Caracciolo_2019} investigated the case with a finite number of points and $p > 1$.
+However, for $p \in (0, 1]$, including $p=1$ (i.e., the edge cost is equal to the exact distance), the problem remains an open challenge.
+In a separate line of inquiry, \cite{daganzo_tlp_2004} proposed an exact formula for the average minimal item-distance among points with normally distributed demand and supply in a one-dimensional space.
 Their results cannot be directly applied to RBMP, because they assume that (i) the supply and demand points are balanced, and that (ii) the supply or demand value associated with each randomly distributed point follows a normal distribution, while in RBMP, these values are either positive one or negative one.
 Nevertheless, their analysis provides very strong insights.
 One of their key findings is that the total minimal item-distance for all points is equal to the size of the area enclosed by the cumulative supply curve and the x-axis.
 This essential property also holds for our one-dimensional RBMP.